 Despite the enthusiasm with which this canvas of Mrs. Gage was greeted, it later faded into obscurity.
 For many years it hung in a back corridor at Firle Place, considered to be of Charlotte Ogle, Mrs. Gage’s daughter, painted by Nathanial Dance until Barbara Parker’s pioneering study in 1938.
 What happened to the second portrait of Mrs. Gage?
 Could there be any link with the Copley portrait, now in the collection of the Los Angeles County Museum?
 Likewise, it was mis-attributed and for a while referred to as a portrait of Mrs. Thrale, and also called Nathanial Dance.
 They are the same canvas size, the second holds a letter dated 1771, they sit on similar sofas (while the material covering is of different colours), and they do share some similarities in terms of physiognomy.
 If the artist had been commissioned to paint two portraits of his sitter, and the first had been a formal pose, what might have been his choice for the second?
 Could he have intended to show Margaret, relaxed and ‘at home’, her hair is neither dressed nor powdered, she wears no make-up, and she is simply wearing her house-robe: in other words this was intended as a study of informality?
 Some experts find the exotic beauty depicted in the Timken portrait hard to equate to the plain figure in the Los Angeles canvas.
 Could Copley have over-embellished his formal portrait, given the fact it is clear he wished to establish his reputation with it?
 We know from contemporary descriptions of Margaret she was not a great beauty in the accepted sense, however, that her looks were distinctive and unusual.
 It is worth noting that Benjamin West wrote to Copley on January 6, 1773 ‘…the portrait of Mrs. Gage has received every praise from the lovers of arts, her Friends did not think the likeness so favourable as they could wish, but Honour’d it as a piece of art.
 Sir Joshua Reynolds and other artists of distinguished merit have the Highest esteem for you and your works.’

 Thomas Gage’s finances steadily increased during his American service.
 As Commander in Chief he received a salary of £10 a day, no mean sum then.
 Further, he was given one hundred rations per day, which he did not draw, but for which the army paid him £2 10s. cash, together with approximately £164 for heating (“firing”).
 He was also paid the salary of a Colonel, since in theory he retained the command of one regiment or another from 1757, until his death.
 As Colonel, he enjoyed further perquisites.
 From the 1760s onwards he was concerned for the future of his family – 11 children in total – and he purchased large amounts of land with the prospect that their value would increase as the colonies developed.
 In 1765 though the assistance of Governor Montague Wilmot of Nova Scotia where he was given a Canadian grant on the St. John River, upon which Gagetown, New Brunswick now stands.
 In October 1765 Gage purchased 18,000 acres for £100, located in what is now Oneida county, New York State.
-He also acquired a plantation in Montserrat, West Indies that brought in an income of £600 a year.
 Under the system of primogeniture, Gage would not have had these opportunities in England.
 Therefore by 1774, Thomas had acquired a strong stake in America and the Empire: he wanted to keep the peace.
 He worked faithfully to support the King and Parliament, at the same time as seeking to bring about harmony with the Americans.
 Even his enemies regarded him as decent, able and full of good intentions, referring to him as ‘a good and wise man …. surrounded with difficulties.’
 In America, Thomas was especially proud of the discipline of his forces and always insisted that his troops were bound by “constitutional laws” and permitted them to “do nothing but what is strictly legal”, even when severely provoked.
 He recognized an obligation to respect what he called “the common rights of mankind”.
 Equally, he also saw the need for strict authority and decisive action if the empire was to be preserved.
 By temperament and principle, Gage was a cautious and conservative person, with an infinite capacity for taking pains.
 His moderation grew stronger as his responsibilities increased.

 I do not propose to dwell upon a detailed historical review of the events in the American colonies during the period of Gage’s residence in New York and Boston, in that they are familiar pages in American history.
 When Gage moved to New York to become Commander in Chief in 1763 his responsibilities were enormous.
 He was given five thousand men to hold fast for England the whole eastern half of North America, except New Orleans and the Hudson Bay country, Bermuda and the Bahamas.
 He had to preserve a vast domain from danger whether from Spanish attack, an attempt by the French to rebuild their empire, indian uprisings, or rebellion by Britain’s own colonists.
 In addition Thomas had the task of looking after the movement of troops and their families.
 The soldiers needed to be housed and fed, no mean task, especially when it was necessary to persuade colonial assemblies and officials to provide the food and quarters.
 Furthermore, many of his duties were of a civic nature.
 For example, he was compelled to deal with the problem of the French settlers who remained at Detroit and various places in the west outside civil jurisdictions after the peace of 1763.
 No attempt had been made by the British government to establish a civil government.
 There was the constant problem with hostile Indians and ‘Pontiac’s War’.
 Here again, Gage’s skills as a conciliator were well used and one of his most significant contributions was the fact that peace between the British and Indians reigned everywhere by the end of 1765.